horvik-pyysalo/Cpu-ram-usage-Arduino-nano-lcd-16-x-2-without-I2c-/How to use Monitor.md

 ![like that](https://cdn.discordapp.com/attachments/675054653502914612/678230027015422002/unknown.png)

-and normaly , when you start your pc , monitor will open on its own
+and normaly , when you start your pc , monitor will open by itself